-Language teaching is often one of the most valuable services volunteers can provide.
-Whilst English is widely spoken in Ghana, local fluency and teaching standards are not always as high as they could be.
 By setting an example of English pronunciation and grammar every day, you will create an improvement in your pupils' language skills.

 This is a great programme for volunteers applying for or studying a PGCE, or qualified teachers looking for a different challenge.
 If you have studied or are enthusiastic about teaching, you can be an invaluable aid to the schools we work with.

-Even if you have not or do not plan to study teaching, don't be put off.
-As long as you are willing to follow the lead of local staff and more experienced volunteers, you can always help.
+Even if you have not or do not plan to study teaching, don't necessarily be put off.
+As long as you are willing to follow the lead if local staff and more experienced volunteers, you can always help.
 Just make sure to know and accept your limits and to bring all your commitment and enthusiasm.